-Clay Brewer was seventeen when he murdered a counsellor.
+Clay Brewer was seventeen when he murdered a counselor.
 According to court documents Clay Brewer was sent to a youth treatment center to help him overcome his drug addiction.
-Five days after his arrive Clay Brewer would attack and fatally beat a male counsellor and attacked a female counsellor with a piece of rebar.
+Five days after his arrive Clay Brewer would attack and fatally beat a male counselor and attacked a female counselor with a piece of rebar.
 Clay Brewer would take off from the scene in a stolen car however he would be arrested a short time later.
 This teen killer would be found guilty and sentenced to five years to life.

 - Offender Number: 239132

 - Offender Name: CLAY HITSON BREWER

 - DOB: Fri, 20 Aug 1999

 - Weight: 200